codebender828/hathora-api/README.md

 This repository contains

-- Hathora's Fern API Definition which lives in the [definition](./fern/api/definition/) folder
+- Hathora's OpenAPI Definition which lives in the [openapi](./fern/api/openapi/) folder
 - Generators (see [generators.yml](./fern/api/generators.yml))

-## What is in the API Definition?

-The API Definition contains information about what endpoints, types, and errors are used in the API.
-The definition is broken into smaller files such as [room.yml](fern/api/definition/room.yml) and [app.yml](fern/api/definition/app.yml).

-To make sure that the definition is valid, you can use the Fern CLI.
+To make sure that the OpenAPI is valid, you can use the Fern CLI.

 ```bash
 npm install -g fern-api # Installs CLI